 South Coast Plaza

-South Coast Plaza is California's largest and most luxurious shopping mall, located in Orange County.
-With more than 250 stores, 30 restaurants, and a center for the arts, South Coast offers a sense of style that even Hollywood stars could be jealous of.
-South Coast has offerings for all budgets, from affordable prices at Sears to luxury price tags at Balenciaga.Continue to 5 of 9 below.
+South Coast Plaza is California's largest and most luxurious shopping mall.
+Located in Orange County, with more than 250 stores, 30 restaurants, and a center for the arts, South Coast offers a sense of style that even Hollywood stars find alluring.
+South Coast has offerings for all budgets, from affordable prices at H&M to luxury price tags at Balenciaga.Continue to 5 of 9 below.

 05 of 09

 They say everything is bigger in Texas, and this mall is no exception.
 The Galleria, located in Houston, is visited by more than 30 million people each year.
 With more than 400 stores and restaurants, two high-rise hotels, and three office buildings, it's no wonder locals and tourists alike come together at this mall.
-The options are limitless with stores such as Neiman Marcus, Saks Fifth Avenue, Tiffany & Co., Yves Saint Laurent, Ralph Lauren, H&M, and Abercrombie & Fitch, among many many others.
+The options are many with stores such as Neiman Marcus, Saks Fifth Avenue, Tiffany & Co., Ralph Lauren, Yves Saint Laurent, H&M, and Abercrombie & Fitch, among others.

 06 of 09